Do the math to understand the true cost of your city's current business model.

 Preserve natural spaces: Planning and design strategies that leverage natural assets and green infrastructure to protect natural resources, enhance property values, improve water quality and manage stormwater.

 Build resilient, human scale neighborhoods: Design of streets, public spaces and small site development projects that reflect residents' input, prioritize people and place over cars, and improve the financial health of the community.

 Community Education & Workshops

 Even though we geek out out them, planning, development, and city decision-making are not the sexiest or most clear-cut topics to most people.
-We started our community empowerment initiative, CULTIVATE!, to equip community leaders and strong citizens to:
+We started our education platform Go Cultivate! to equip community leaders and strong citizens to:

 ✓ Understand and communicate the issues facing cities today